d0tTino/GeneCoder/docs/plugins.md

     stars: 4.5
 ```

+If the catalog is signed the file should also include a top-level
+``signature`` field with the base64 encoded signature.
+Set
+``GENECODER_CATALOG_PUBLIC_KEY`` to the path of the PEM encoded public key used
+to verify the catalog.
+GeneCoder ignores catalogs whose signatures fail to
+verify.

 The URL may use HTTP(S) or point to a local file via ``file://``.

 JSON uses the same keys: